argideritzalpea/argideritzalpea.github.io/index.md

 I am currently an NLP Data Scientist at USAA building systems for information extraction, ontologization, and causal analytics.
 Previously, I was an NLP Engineer at [mosaix.ai](https://www.mosaix.ai/), a semantic search and voice assistant startup.

+My ongoing research at USAA currently spans multiple domains, including information extraction, summarization, and ontological induction.
+I am currently developing models to induce explainable and unsupervised ontologies of text corpora for intelligible, discrete concept featurization of domains.
+I am also interested in improving unsupervised models for syntactical and phonemic induction from multimodal input.

 Prior to graduating from the University of Washington with an M.S. in Computational Linguistics, I obtained an M.P.P. from the University of Virginia and served as an Economics Fellow with the U.S. Forest Service' Research and Development branch.

 ### News